 The case involves care that was provided to a man in his 40s who was involved in a car wreck in July 2018.
 He went to the emergency room (ER) and, fortunately, even though the airbag was deployed, he didn’t suffer any head trauma.
 He was treated for injuries including a fractured pelvis and some internal bleeding, but nothing was life-threatening.

-As part of our thorough investigation and workup of this case, we hired a board-certified critical care physician to review the care that was provided.
-The expert shared his opinion that this gentleman didn’t die from his injuries from the accident.
+As part of our thorough investigation and workup of this case, we hired a board-certified critical care physician and an ICU nurse to review the care that was provided.
+The meical expert shared his opinion that this man didn’t die from his injuries from the accident.
 Instead, he died from avoidable injuries in the hospital.
 In the health industry, they call these iatrogenic or hospital-acquired injuries.

-Specifically, our medical expert was critical of Dr. Parkus and Dr. Wooten for failing to recognize the clear, textbook signs of infection and sepsis.
-They should’ve immediately ordered cultures and started him on broad-spectrum antibiotics, covering both types of bacteria, including gram-positive and gram-negative bugs.
+Specifically, our experts are critical of the trauma surgeons and nursing staff for failing to recognize the clear, textbook signs of infection and sepsis.
+The doctors should have immediately ordered cultures and started him on broad-spectrum antibiotics, covering both types of bacteria, including gram-positive and gram-negative bugs.

 When this young patient died, someone wrote in the medical records “possible sepsis” and “DO NOT APPROACH THE FAMILY” about organ donation.
 The autopsy showed that yes, in fact, this patient had infection.
 In fact, the bacteria causing it was something he also caught in the hospital, Serratia marcescens.

-In our critical care expert’s opinion, this man in his 40s would’ve survived and fully recovered from his car accident injuries if Dr. Parkus and Dr. Wooten had treated his hospital-acquired infection appropriately.
+In our critical care expert’s opinion, this man in his 40s would’ve survived and fully recovered from his car accident injuries if the nurses and trauma surgeons had treated his hospital-acquired infection appropriately.
 Instead, a sad Beaumont family is still grieving at the loss of their loved one.